 The enterprise data center is a private facility designed for the sole purpose of supporting a single company.
 It can be located on-premises or off-premises at a site, as per the customers’ convenience.

-The enterprise data center usually contains multiple data centers, each with the purpose of sustaining key functions.
+The enterprise data center typically comprises multiple data centers, each designed to sustain key functions.
 These sub-data centers can be further classified into three groups:

-The major benefit of this type of data center is that it is easy for companies to track crucial parameters (such as bandwidth and power usage) and keep their software (such as monitoring tools) updated.
+The major benefit of this type of data center is that it is easy for companies to track crucial parameters (such as bandwidth and power usage) and keep their software (e.g., monitoring tools) up to date.
 This makes it simpler to estimate upcoming needs and scale appropriately.

-However, it all comes with a cost: Developing enterprise data center facilities requires large capital investments, labor, maintenance of equipment, and ongoing expenditures of time.
+However, it all comes with a cost: developing enterprise data center facilities requires large capital investments, labor, equipment maintenance, and ongoing time commitments.

-Read: What Is A Proxy Server and its and Usage?
+Read: What Is A Proxy Server and its Usage?

 2. Cloud Data Center